Netflix meets with officials on French launch

 Netflix sells monthly subscriptions that allow users to watch television series and movies via the Internet on their televisions, tablet computers and mobile phones.

-The service poses a challenge to traditional television companies that rely on advertising as well as pay-TV operators, and has been criticised by telecom companies for overloading their broadband networks with traffic.
+The service poses a challenge to traditional television companies that rely on advertising as well as pay-TV operators, and has been criticized by telecom companies for overloading their broadband networks with traffic.

 If Netflix were to launch in France, it would face a complex system of rules on when movies can be released in different formats such as in cinemas or on DVD.
 The framework, which dates back decades, is aimed at protecting French movie producers and cinemas, and does not affect TV series.